Then the hail came with the dark, setting up a staccato drumming on the corrugated metal roof.

 The Corner that Held Them by Silvia Townsend Warner

-Ongoing research into literary descriptions of audible phenomena.
+Ongoing research into literary descriptions of sound and audition.